eivholt/edgeai-synthetic-cosmos-predict/README.md

 ### Generating Synthetic Images with GPT-4 (DALL-E)
 ![](images/EI-synthetic-image.webp "Generating Synthetic Images with GPT-4 (DALL-E)") Realistic training images can effortlessly be [generated using diffusion models such as GPT-4 Image/DALL-E](https://docs.edgeimpulse.com/docs/edge-impulse-studio/data-acquisition/synthetic-data#generating-synthetic-images-with-gpt-4-dall-e).
-These images needs to be labelled manually or by one of the many [AI assisted labelling methods](https://docs.edgeimpulse.com/docs/edge-impulse-studio/data-acquisition/ai-labeling).
+These images need to be labelled manually or by one of the many [AI assisted labelling methods](https://docs.edgeimpulse.com/docs/edge-impulse-studio/data-acquisition/ai-labeling), e.g. OWL-ViT.

-#### Note about AI labeling
+> Note about AI labeling
+>
 > Models used for labeling are trained on vast collections of manually labeled objects.
 They usually work great for common objects.
-For labeling uncommon objects, or even objects that are new, e.g. new commercial products, these models fall short.
+For labeling uncommon objects, or even objects that are new, e.g. brand-new commercial products, these models fall short.
 In these cases **Cosmos Transfer** offer a novel architecture as label data from a 3D scene can be reused.
 This is due to the highly controllable nature of **Cosmos Transfer**, where certain aspects of the input signal data will be respected when a new variation of a Omniverse-created video sequence is generated.
 This can be achieved in a number of ways thanks to multimodal control signal input.
 In short - a new video clip is generated, for instance with a different background, but objects of interest stay at the same screen-space position as in the input clip.
 Bounding boxes therefore remain valid for both clips. **Cosmos Transfer** is not covered in this article, but this should be an important feature to consider when choosing among the different Cosmos models.

 Another variation is to use video generation, such as **OpenAI Sora**, **Google Gemini Veo 3** or [any high performing video generators](https://huggingface.co/spaces/Vchitect/VBench_Leaderboard).
 Text, image and video input can prompt generation of video sequences.
 The advantage of generating video clips over still images is that we get the objects of interest in many different angles with minimal effort.
 For object detection, these sequences can then be split into individual still frames, before labelling.